nishtwowhoo/sdoc-shipping-document-verifier/README.md

     D -->|clean / mismatch| E["✅ Automated Result"]
     D -->|uncertain| F["🧑‍💻 Human Review<br/>(HITL AI Copilot)"] F --> G[("🗄️ Cloud Database<br/>Supabase")]
-    E --> H["📊 Dashboard / API<br/>(cloud serverless)"]
+    E --> H["📊 Dashboard / API<br/>(cloud web service)"]
     G --> H
 ```

-The same pipeline runs in two forms: locally/in a container to compute results, and as **cloud serverless functions** that serve those results to the browser with live human-review data from the cloud database.
+The application runs as a **containerized cloud web service on Render**: the pipeline builds in memory at startup, and the same process serves the dashboard and JSON API with live human-review data from the cloud database.

 ### Processing pipeline